klinejonathan/diving/jb_summary.md

 line you could use to make the jump to the Left, but you can probably make an educated guess if you study the maps enough (hint: the boulder piles from the maps are pretty obvious).
-The jump itself is across open water and giant mounds of silt, but you’ll see the jump after about 50 if you’re looking.
+The jump itself is across open water and giant mounds of silt, but you’ll see the jump after about 50' if you’re looking.
 This entrance to it is called the “Pancake Stack”, and you can just barely squeeze in back mount if you try enough, but you will make a complete mess in doing so.
 Just remember if you get in backmount, you have to get back out (even if it ends up being zero vis).
-The “Pancake Stack” resembles a ‘V”, so you get to descend down the V (after trying multiple spots), worm through it as you ascend the other side of the ‘V’.
+The "Pancake Stack" resembles a "V", so you get to descend down the V (after trying multiple spots), worm through it as you ascend the other side of the "V".
 You can likely go a good ways backmount but it would be tight and uncomfortable, there is a lot of duck unders and rolling slides.

+As shown on the map, you can jump into Queen's Bypass just past the jump to King's Bypass and swim it as a small circuit.
+At the first valley / gap after King's Bypass, there should be a line arrow.
+Tie in here, and turn to the left, follow the left canyon sloping down and you'll hit the jump before you go around the bend.
+Queen's Bypass is very similar to King's Canyon (narrow, multilevel canyon with very deep silt).
+The canyon is narrow enough you'll probably make a bit of a mess regardless of how careful you are.
+You can get back 100-200' backmount easily and then it became a bit more gnarly; after you squeeze between the walls you'll come to a 'T' (the Left side takes you back towards the start at Court's Squeeze, and the right lets you take a small circuit if you set it up back towards King's Canyon).
+It's small and very silty, but I didn't have much of a problem backmount although I did make a bit of a mess.

 # Hall of the Mountain King

-Somwhere in here, just before the jump to King’s Bypass, the Gold Line moves up to the ceiling.
+Somewhere in here, just before the jump to King’s Bypass, the Gold Line moves up to the ceiling.
 There are deep sand / silt piles everywhere, and it stays that way until the trash room.
 If you weren’t paying attention, you would stumble upon the line for King’s Bypass (as the Gold line is now about 5’ above you), and you might be really surprised when you find yourself in a low silty tunnel.
 Most of the floor in this area is deep silt.

+There is all sorts of interesting look "leads" on both the right and left here, most doesn't seem to have obvious jumps in them.
+At least one of the interesting leads here is the C&L bypass (about midway).

 # King’s Bypass